jmbarne3/simple-nws-weather-block/README.md

 ## Description

-Most weather plugins are a server-side affair: WordPress calls a third-party API on page load, caches the response in a transient, and you hope the remote service stays up.
-This one inverts that. **Nothing about the weather is fetched on the server**, which means the block costs your site no request time, survives full-page caching without going stale, and has no API key to rotate or leak.
+Simple Weather Block adds one block to the editor: **Weather**.
+It shows current conditions or a short-range forecast for a location, using data from the National Weather Service.

-There is a second reason, and on a busy site it is the more important one.
-A server-side fetch funnels every visitor's forecast through the site's single IP address, which is precisely the traffic shape the National Weather Service asks callers to avoid — and the failure mode is that the API starts refusing your server rather than any one visitor.
-Fetching from the browser spreads the same number of forecasts across the same number of addresses, so the load the NWS sees from your site never concentrates.
+**The forecast is fetched by the visitor's browser, not by your server.** There is no API key to obtain, nothing to sign up for and no credentials to store.
+The page your server sends carries the block's settings and never a temperature, so the block works behind full-page caching without going stale and adds no request time to a page load.

-So the block renders a small placeholder carrying its configuration, and a script in the visitor's browser calls the National Weather Service directly and fills it in.
-The NWS API is public, free, and sends permissive CORS headers, so no credentials or proxying are involved.
-Each visitor's browser caches the result in local storage for an hour by default, so moving between pages costs nothing further.
+Each visitor's browser keeps the result for an hour by default.

-The icon comes from Erik Flowers' [Weather Icons](https://erikflowers.github.io/weather-icons/), a webfont rather than a set of images, which is why it takes a color and scales with your type instead of sitting in the page as a fixed-size picture.
+Icons come from Erik Flowers' [Weather Icons](https://erikflowers.github.io/weather-icons/), a webfont rather than a set of images, so they take a color and scale with the type around them.

 ### Layouts